luhn/selfless-service-updates/README.md

 This revolutionary new feature allows you manually manage updates on your managed cache cluster.

-Now, as much as I enjoyed waking up at 4am to hit "Apply Update", everybody
-knows:  If you love something, automate it.
+Now, as much as I enjoy the job security of pressing "Apply Update" at four in the morning, I enjoy getting a good night's sleep much better.
 This simple Lambda function checks for any outstanding self-service updates and applies them.
 A CloudWatch Events scheduled expression will run this Lambda function at 10:00 UTC every Monday, but can be set to your preferred time.

 ## Deploying